 Choosing the Right Wireless Technology for Effective Remote Patient Monitoring

-This fact sheet examines two leading options—Bluetooth and cellular-enabled Internet of Things (IoMT) medical devices—to help you select the right solution for your organizational needs and goals.
+This fact sheet examines two leading options: Bluetooth and cellular-enabled Internet of Things (IoMT) medical devices.
+It will help you select the right solution for your organizational needs and goals.

 Comparative Analysis of Bluetooth vs Cellular IoMT